wedeling/FabUQCampaign/README.md

                         decoder=decoder)
  ```

- 4. Now we have to select a sampler, in this case we use the Stochastic Collocation (SC) sampler:
+ 4. Now we have to select a sampler, in this case we use the SC sampler:
  ```python
      my_sampler = uq.sampling.SCSampler(vary=vary, polynomial_order=3)
      my_campaign.set_sampler(my_sampler)